acrolinx/acrolinx-coding-guidance/topics/integration-points.md

     + Batch (default), if the user owns the files,
     + Baseline, if other users files are checked.

-Instead of an Acrolinx SDK the [Acrolinx Command Line Interface](https://docs.acrolinx.com/cli/latest/en) could be used in an automated way.
-It's designed to be highly scriptable.
-The [Content Analyzer 2019](https://docs.acrolinx.com/ca/latest/en) could be used for manual checking a set of files.
+Instead of an Acrolinx SDK use [Acrolinx Command Line Interface](https://docs.acrolinx.com/cli/latest/en), a highly scriptable solution designed for the batch integration.
+The [Content Analyzer 2019](https://docs.acrolinx.com/ca/latest/en) could also be used for manual checking a set of files.